How do I send a Purchase Request to University Procurement?

 What does “PO#” mean?

 “PO#” stands for “Purchase Order Number,” and is an order's identification number.
-It is assigned by University Procurement.
-The PO# uniquely identifies an order to all parties concerned: University Procurement, the vendor, and Accounts Payable.
+It is assigned by Procurement Services.
+The PO# uniquely identifies an order to all parties concerned: Procurement Services, the vendor, and Accounts Payable.

 How are Purchase Orders sent to the vendor?